la2050/challenge/_2021/learn/artworxla.md

   the USC School of Social Work to update methodology to better equip students with workforce skills.
-'Approximately how many people will be directly impacted by this project, program, or initiative?': '150' Describe how Los Angeles County will be different if your work is successful.: >- artworxLA leverages partnerships with artists/creative professionals, cultural centers, and higher education to realize a career “ladder,” currently
+'Approximately how many people will be directly impacted by this project, program, or initiative?': '150' 'Approximately how many people will be indirectly impacted by this project, program, or initiative?': '1000' Describe how Los Angeles County will be different if your work is successful.: >- artworxLA leverages partnerships with artists/creative professionals, cultural centers, and higher education to realize a career “ladder,” currently